 Before your operation, your doctor will discuss it with you to make sure that you fully understand what is involved.

-Before surgery, your doctor will explain the procedure to you to make sure that you fully understand what is involved.
-You will be given the opportunity to ask any questions you may have about how the surgery might affect you.
+Before surgery, your doctor will explain the procedure to you, to make sure you fully understand what’s involved.
+You can ask questions about how the surgery might affect you.
 You may find it helpful to talk to someone who has had the same operation.
-The medical staff or your key worker may be able to arrange this for you.
+The medical staff or your keyworker may be able to arrange this for you.
 Some hospitals have a counsellor you can talk to about your feelings and any worries you may have before the operation.

 Some people like to see the replacement part or endoprosthesis (often just called a prosthesis) that will be used during their operation.
-If you would like to do this, your surgeon or key worker can usually arrange it for you.
+If you would like to see it, your surgeon or keyworker can usually arrange it for you.

-A physiotherapist will talk to you before your operation and may give you some exercises to do before surgery, to help strengthen your muscles.
+A physiotherapist will talk to you before your operation.
+They may give you some exercises to do before surgery, to help strengthen your muscles.

-If you’ve had neoadjuvant chemotherapy, it usually takes a couple of weeks or so before your blood cell levels get back to normal and you’re ready to have your operation.
+If you’ve had neoadjuvant chemotherapy, it usually takes a couple of weeks before your blood cell levels get back to normal and you’re ready to have your operation.

 Eating and drinking

-For the first few hours after your operation you probably won’t feel like eating or drinking much, so you’ll be given fluids into a vein in your hand or arm.
-This is called a drip or intravenous infusion.
-A nurse will take it out once you begin eating and drinking again.
+For the first few hours after your operation you probably won’t feel like eating or drinking much, so you’ll be given fluids as a drip into a vein in your hand or arm (an intravenous infusion).
+A nurse will take it out once you start eating and drinking again.

-Some people may have a different method of pain relief called an epidural infusion.
-A fine tube is inserted through your back into the area just outside the membranes around your spinal cord, called the epidural space.
-A local anaesthetic and other painkilling drugs are given by infusion (drip) into this space using an electronic pump.
-The anaesthetic drugs work by numbing the nerves in the operation area and reducing pain.
+If you’ve had surgery on your leg, you may have pain relief using an epidural.
+A fine tube is put in through your back into the area just outside your spinal cord, called the epidural space.
+A local anaesthetic can be given continuously into this space to numb the nerves that run to your legs.

 You’ll usually be able to go home once your wound has healed and you can move around safely.
 For most people this is about 7–10 days after the operation.
 Most people recover well after their surgery and are able to move around quite soon.
 Some people take longer to recover and need extra help.

 Before you go home, the staff will talk to you about your home situation.
-If you live alone or have several stairs to climb, you may need some help to manage at home.
-If you have any worries about going home, make sure you discuss them with the nursing staff so that help can be organised.
+If you live alone or have several stairs to climb, you may need some help managing at home.
+If you have any worries about going home, make sure you discuss them with the nursing staff so they can organise some help.